Kimoy777/adamcaudill.github.io/source/about/index.markdown

 ### Work

-I work in the call-center industry, mainly developing reporting & data capture applications.
+I work in the call-center industry, my team is primarily responsible developing reporting & data capture applications.
 Working in an industry that has a habit of turning on a dime raises some interesting challenges; not the least of which is the short deadlines and ever-changing requirements - and doing all of that while ensuring security.
 It's certainly a challenge, but life would just be too boring without rewriting specifications on a daily basis. ;)

 ### Other Sites